Fort Anderson |

 Camp Sevier

-A Federalized National Guard training encampment and demobilization center for the 30th Division.
-Located at the Paris School, which was returned to local control after the war.
-Camp foundations still exist.
-Now Paris Elementary School on East Lee Road.
+A Federalized National Guard training encampment and demobilization center for the 30th "Old Hickory" Division.
+Located at the old 1912 Paris High School (demolished 1976) and around Mountain Creek, the site was returned to local control after the war.
+Several structure foundations still exist.
+A former munitions storehouse still remains on East Warehouse Court, west of Artillery Road.
+Monument (1934) located at 1086 West Lee Road, east of Pine Knoll Drive.
+State marker located at 2801 Wade Hampton Blvd., at Artillery Road.

 Gowen's Fort (2)